zeitgeist955/csv-import/README.md

 # TODOs
 - FIX reader with scanner not detecting any data (delimiter issue ?)
 - H2 DB not launching but no stack / therefore no data stored on csv reading
+- Issue with bulking this much data into an Azure SQL at once ? by batch maybe ?
 - add a few more ways to read CSV's :
   - Jackson : https://stackoverflow.com/questions/22485041/how-to-easily-process-csv-file-to-listmyclass
 - Find a way to generate huge CSV to have realistic performance measure and expectations